 Hay storage basics!

-How to store your horse’s hay for max freshness is part art and part science.
+Storing your horse’s hay for max freshness is art and science.
 If you have the basics of hay storage down, you can keep your investment free of problems.

 A hay shelter should have the following basic elements:

 - Cover from precipitation, and ideally the sun.

 - A solid, non-moist floor.